CTL Instructor Handbook

 Testing Center

 The Testing Center is available to administer exams, quizzes and tests for up to 300 students at a time.
 The test environment is secure and closely monitored.
 Instructors may give exams in the classroom, at the Testing Center or online.
 If your exams are not administered in the classroom, specify the method in the syllabus.
 If exams for the entire class are given at the Testing Center on scheduled exam days, the instructor should attend the exam in order to address student questions.
-The Testing Center is located on the first floor of the Synergy Park North 2 Building (SP2 11.175).

 Testing Requests